pooky1225/py-oofpatch/README.md

 - when it asks, input your versions-xxx folder
 - thats literally it

-make an issue if the file no longer exists (i used discord cdn as my file host which is probably stupid)
+make an issue if the file no longer exists

+update 1 (20:50PM PST):
+move off discord, screw that shit